llegomark/rss-feed-notifier/README.md

 - Removes tracking parameters from URLs before committing to the repository
 - Retries failed requests with exponential backoff
 - Sends error notifications to a separate webhook for better error handling
+- Fallback mechanism to save data to a JSON file when Redis is not available

 ## Prerequisites